MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_cruise_details.rst

         **cruiseName: string**
           The official cruise name.
 If applicable, you may also use cruise "nickname" ('Diel', 'Gradients_1' ...).
 A full list of cruise names can be retrieved using cruise method.

+..COMMENT: I believe 'cruise method' should be a hyperlink to the "List of Cruises" methods I'm assuming.

     :returns: Pandas dataframe.